IvLabs/resources/programming-languages/README.md

 * [JetBrains' PyCharm](https://www.jetbrains.com/pycharm/): Fully featured Python IDE, offering powerful autocomplete, virtual environment support, comprehensive debugging, and notebook support.
 Users of other JetBrains IDEs will feel right at home.
 * [Jupyter Notebooks/ JupyterLab](https://jupyter.org/): Code in true interactive fashion, as you execute blocks and see outputs of unfinished code, which will help you code further.
 Runs in a browser, and a pip install is all that is required to get it.
-* [vscode](https://code.visualstudio.com/): A lightweight, extensible IDE with support for python autocomplete, error-checking and notebooks.
-Great for existing vscode users to dive right in and start exploring python.
+* [vscode](https://code.visualstudio.com/): A lightweight, extensible IDE with support for autocomplete, error-checking,git, ssh support and ipynb notebooks.
+It has a very powerful debugger and a long list of useful extensions/plugins.
+This is the favourite IDE of most of the developers and data scientists.

 ### Tools